AqueductHub/aqueductcore/docs/plugins.md

 ## Writing Plugin Code

 Plugin may be fully written inside the `script` section of the manifest.
-But it is convenient to dedicate it's code into a separate file.
+But it is convenient to separate its code into a dedicated file.
 Input values and constants are passed to this script file using environment variables (strings).
 To access these strings in python this code snippet may be used:

 ```python